Ukrainian Soviet Socialist Republic: Before 1945

-In the 1920s, Soviet policy in Ukraine attached importance to developing the economy.
-The initial agenda, War Communism, had prescribed total communisation and appropriation per quota of food from the people by force - further economic damage and a 1921–1923 famine in Ukraine claiming up to one million lives ensued.
-With the New Economic Policy and the partial introduction of free markets, an economic recovery followed.
-After the death of Lenin and the consolidation of his power, Stalin was determined to industrialisation and reversed policy again.
+After the death of Lenin and the consolidation of his power, Stalin was determined to accelerate industrialisation and reversed policy again.
 As heavy industry and wheat exports boomed, common people in rural areas were bearing a cost.
 Gradually escalating measures, from raised taxes, dispossession of property, and forced deportations into Siberia culminated in extremely high grain delivery quotas.
 Even though there is no evidence that agricultural yield could not feed the population at the time, four million Ukrainians were starved to death during the 1932–1933 Holodomor, while Moscow exported over a million tonnes of grain to the West, decimating the population.

-Within a decade, Ukraine's industrial production had quintupled, mainly from facilities in the Donets Basin and central Ukrainian cities such as Mykolaiv.
+In the aftermath of collectivization, the Soviet regime achieved a mode of coexistence with Ukraine's peasants through the employment of women in order to compensate for demographic losses during the famine, as well as mechanization of agriculture and the introduction of a passport system.
+In the industrial sphere, Soviet Ukraine during the 1930s was dominated by metallurgy and food industry.
+Between 1928 and 1937 the industrial growth in Ukrainian SSR achieved record numbers worldwide.
+The number of workers grew almost threefold.
+For the first time in history, by the late 1930s, less than half of Soviet Ukraine's population was employed in agriculture.
+During that time the republic was Europe's second biggest producer of pig iron and took the fourth place worldwide in coal production.
+At the same time, the development of Ukraine's industry repeated pre-revolutionary patterns, with most of its centers being concentrated in the Donbas-Dnieper region.